 For the first time in a long while, all Boris could hear was his own breath.

-He went upstairs to the kitchen, which he considered a Ground Zero of sorts.
-A garrison of ants were shriveled on the dining table with half a shortbread cookie divided among them.
+He went upstairs to the kitchen, which was a Ground Zero of sorts.
+A garrison of ants were shriveled on the table with half a shortbread cookie divided among them.
 Houseflies dotted the floor.
 A ropey rat tail protruded from under the fridge.

-He reckoned that a blast from the device once a week would do the trick.
-Content, he made a cup of tea and, since his microwave was left dissected on the counter, settled for a cold blueberry muffin.
+He reckoned that a blast from the device once a week would do the trick and celebrated his victory with a cup of tea and a cold blueberry muffin (since microwave was left dissected on the counter).
 But before he could enjoy, he heard sirens that got louder and louder.
 Soon bright red-and-white lights pulsed through the front-room window.
-He took his tea and muffin to the lounge, treading on six-leggers as he went.
+He took his tea and muffin to the lounge, crushing the remains of six-leggers as he went.

 He watched an ambulance stop in front of the neighbour’s on the left.
 As the paramedics got out and dashed to the front door, another ambulance arrived in front of the neighbour’s on the right.